omegasenior/topbiketoursportugal/content/tours/santiago-compostela-bike-tour.md

 ---
 # The Way of St. James BikeTour

-## The Coast path - "easy"
+## The Coastal Way - "easy"

 \
 \
-This cycling tour presents itself as na easy route to reach to Santiago de Compostela, the ultimate pilgrimage beacon in the Iberian Peninsula and one of the most important spots for religious tourism in Western Europe.
+This cycling tour presents itself as an easy route to reach Santiago de Compostela, the ultimate pilgrimage beacon in the Iberian Peninsula and one of the most important spots for religious tourism in Western Europe.

-Enjoy as city tour with us in Porto, to get to know a little bit of its architecture, heritage and local traditions.
-After this, ride towards Santiago, passing by sunny and seaside ares such as Esposende, Caminha and Bayona or have a delight with the famous Arcade's oysters, know why Caldas de Reis holds such a royalty importance and ned this tour in the Square of Obradoiro, where in fron you can see the colossal baroque cathedral where the remains of the apostle Santiago lies.
+Enjoy a city tour with us in Porto, to get to know a little bit of its architecture, heritage and local traditions.
+After this, ride towards Santiago, passing by sunny and seaside areas such as Esposende, Caminha and Bayona.
+Have a delight with the famous Arcade's oysters.
+Know why Caldas de Reis holds such a royalty importance and end this tour in the Square of Obradoiro, where you can see the colossal baroque cathedral where the remains of the apostle Santiago lies.

 \
 \
-**Route classification:**  moderated
+**Route classification:**  Easy to Moderate

 **Estimated Km:**  278 km and 4121 meters of cumulative gap climbs